Brightspace/awards-ui-lit/README.md

 UI for New Awards Experience.

 This project was started during an inspiration sprint.
-Due to the short amount of time to work on this it is not completed yet and still has some aspects it could be improved on.
+Due to the short amount of time to work on this it is not completed yet and still has some aspects that can be improved on.
+One of the key goals of this project is to rework the Awards experience so that it is more consistent with modern D2L BSI apps.
+This UI consists of web components created using LitElement built off of components that exist in the Brightspace UI core repo.

 | Implemented    | Backlog               |
 |----------------|-----------------------|